Education

 South Sudan currently faces a huge refugee crisis, the worst of its kind in Africa.
 Well over 2.3 million South Sudanese people are refugees in neighboring nations.
 Another 1.87 million citizens are internally displaced.
 This was the fallout of almost ten years of civil war that erupted in 2013.
 The president at that time, Salva Kiir Mayardit accused then-Vice President, Riek Machar of an attempt to overthrow him.
 The resulting chaos pitted ethnic groups against each other, and government forces against rebel groups.

 Also, the crude oil-rich South Sudan had its oil refineries destroyed during the war and subsequently, national oil production was shut down.
-The country lost almost 98% of its earnings and the economy took a downturn.
-Climate change affected food supply, and famine ensued.
-So many schools were also destroyed in the conflict, resulting in about half of the population of children in South Sudan having no access to education.
+The country lost almost 98% of its earnings, and the economy took a downturn.
+Climate change also affected food supply, and famine ensued.
+So many schools were also destroyed in the conflict.
+It resulted in about half of the population of children in South Sudan having no access to education.
 Far more girls than boys were particularly affected.

 DR Congo